Child Protection Policy

 When handling child abuse complaints, GOPA will take into account the relevant legislation in both Germany and the country in which the alleged incident took place.

 GOPA is committed to educating staff and others on the Child Protection Policy, how to reduce risks and create child safe environments.
 We will promote child safe practices which keep children safe in the organisation and in their own community, and provide information about child protection to the children and communities in which we work.
-This information will include reporting child abuse if they have concerns about a GOPA staff.
+This information will include reporting child abuse if they have concerns about a GOPA staff member.

 As part of its child protection training, GOPA will: